DigitalRuby/ExchangeSharp/CONTRIBUTING.md

 - Avoid passing hard-coded JSON strings when writing to socket or http.
 Create a ```var obj = new {}``` and use that instead.
 - Before adding NuGet packages, consider copying in the bits of the source that matter into the Dependencies folder.
 The fewer packages that ExchangeSharp depends on, the better.
 - Only implement async methods as a general rule.
 Synchronous calls can be done by using the Sync extension method in ```CryptoUtility```.
 Saves a lot of duplicate code.
+- Use CryptoUtility.UtcNow instead of DateTime.UtcNow.
+This makes it easy to mock the date and time for unit or integration tests.
 - Follow these code style guidelines please (we're not monsters):
   - Tabs for indent.
   - Curly braces on separate lines.